cchanging/asterinas/docs/src/ksdk/guide/README.md

 ## Overview

-The Astros KSDK (short for Operating System Development Kit) is designed to simplify the development of Rust operating systems.
+The Astros KSDK (short for Kernel Software Development Kit) is designed to simplify the development of Rust operating systems.
 It aims to streamline the process by leveraging [the framekernel architecture](../../kernel/the-framekernel-architecture.md).